FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Method

 \subsection{Audio-Driven Video Generation Module}

+As shown in Fig.~\ref{fig:Overview}, this module generates video using audio input $S_{\text{audio}}$, frame sequence $V = \{x_1, x_2, \dots, x_T\}$, semantic code $z_{\text{sem}}$ (irrespective of whether it is edited) and stochastic code $Z_T$.
+To perform audio-to-landmark prediction, we employ two networks: \textbf{a landmark predictor $P_{\text{ldm}}$ and a landmark feature extractor $E_{\text{ldm}}$.}

-This module generates video using audio input, semantic code, and stochastic code.
-The audio input is first processed to extract audio features $A^{1:T}$.
-These features are then transformed into an audio-driven facial landmark sequence $L^{1:T}$ through a landmark prediction network, represented as:
+First, the audio input $S_{\text{audio}}$ is first processed by a pre-trained Wav2Vec model to extract audio features $A^{1:T}$:

-where $P_{ldm}$ encapsulates the transformation from audio features to landmarks, involving a pre-trained wav2vec model and a regression model.
+\textbf{Landmark Predictor:} Inspired by AniPortrait~\cite{wei2024aniportrait}, which demonstrates strong lip-sync accuracy and temporal consistency, we define an audio-driven landmark predictor $P_{\text{ldm}}$ to generate a facial landmark sequence $L^{1:T}$ from the audio features $A^{1:T}$ and the reference image $x_{\text{ref}}$:

-Subsequently, the facial landmark sequence $L^{1:T}$ is processed by a landmark feature extractor to obtain the corresponding landmark features $F^{1:T}$:
+\textbf{Landmark Feature Extractor:} The facial landmark sequence $L^{1:T}$ is processed by a landmark feature extractor to obtain the corresponding landmark features $F^{1:T}$:

-where $E_{ldm}$ represents the landmark feature extractor.
-It adopts multi-scale strategies and cross-attention mechanisms to capture multi-level dynamics and enhance feature correlations, improving precision and temporal consistency in video generation.
+where $E_{\text{ldm}}$ employs multiscale strategies and cross-attention mechanisms to fuse the landmark sequence $L^{1:T}$ with the reference landmark sequence $l_{\text{ref}}$ extracted from the reference image $x_{\text{ref}}$, producing landmark features $F^{1:T}$.
+This design enables the model to capture multilevel facial dynamics and strengthen feature correlations, thus improving precision and temporal consistency in video generation, as further validated by the ablation results reported in Table~\ref{tab:freq}.

-The extracted facial landmark features \(F^{1:T}\) is fused with the stochastic code \( Z_T \) to produce the feature \(K\).
-During the sampling process of the diffusion model, we employ an innovative conditional feature injection strategy, where the high-level semantic information \(z_{\text{sem}}\) is injected as a global facial attribute control signal into the conditional diffusion model, while the target feature \(K\) serves as dynamic motion information.
-This mechanism ensures stable expression of semantic attributes alongside synchronized audio-driven facial movements:
+Subsequently, the facial landmark features $F^{1:T}$ are fused with the stochastic code $Z_T$ through a residual connection, producing the feature representation $K$, which is then used as the input to the diffusion model:

+During the diffusion model sampling process, we employ conditional DDIM~\cite{song2022ddim}, where high-level semantic information \(z_{\text{sem}}\) is incorporated as a global facial attribute control signal, while the feature \(K\) provides dynamic motion information.
+This design ensures stable expression of semantic attributes alongside synchronized audio-driven facial movements.
+The DDIM reverse sampling at timestep \(t\) is formulated as: